Master's Program FAQ

 No, you can take up to three courses (no more than 7 credits) in the MSN as a non-degree seeking student.
 However, to progress in the program you must be an admitted/degree-seeking student and if there are any program changes, those courses may not count toward the new program.

 What are the requirements for admissions into the MSN program?

 You must have a BSN degree from an accredited nursing program with a minimum of a 3.0 (on a 4.0 scale) cumulative grade point average.
-You must also have a Nevada State nursing license, and complete a graduate statistics course with a grade of "B" or better.
-There are other specific requirements for each track.
-Call the SON at 702-895-3360 to obtain additional information, or visit admissions and click on the information for the track you are interested in.
+You must also have an active, unencumbered and unrestricted nursing license in the state where you will be doing your clinical hours/practicums.
+For other specific requirements for each track, please visit admissions and click on the information for the track you are interested in.

-When is the application for admissions due to the Graduate College?
+When is the application deadline for admissions to the Graduate College?

-You will have to submit all required application materials to the Graduate College by Feb.
-1.
+All required application materials are due to the Graduate College by February 1.